 Additionally, the letter itself never bashed Sessions, but first exposed facts of his past actions.
 Sessions serves as a major threat to not only voting rights in Alabama but civil rights nationwide.
 The Senate’s decision to silence Warren had nothing to do with this rule at all, as intolerance and inability to face the truth were the critical components behind her censorship.

-Additionally, the Senate’s plea for politeness proved volatile to not only the free speech of opponents, but specifically women.
-Senator Orrin Hatch argued that Warren failed to consider Session’s wife when rightfully demeaning his character.
+Additionally, the Senate’s plea for politeness proved volatile to not only the free speech of opponents but mainly women.
+Senator Orrin Hatch argued that Warren failed to consider Sessions’s wife when rightfully demeaning his character.
 What exactly his wife had to do with Session’s inadequacy to fulfill his position, I don’t know.
 But what I do know is insinuating that Warren must even be polite at all portrays the volatile ideal of women’s inferiority.
 Warren had every right to speak up, and she shouldn’t be confounded to “politeness” to get her point across.

 This issue is happening today, in 2017.
-Although King’s letter may be dated back to 1986, her opposition of Session’s prove to be validating concerns for not only now, but for the next four years.
-Not only must we speak up on this issue for the sake of civil rights, but for allowing women the equal platform of voicing their concerns freely without regards to “politeness.”
+Although King’s letter may be dated back to 1986, her opposition to Session’s prove to be validating concerns for not only now, but for the next four years.
+Not only must we speak up on this issue for the sake of civil rights, but for allowing women the equal platform of voicing their concerns freely without regard to “politeness.”

 I was able to find good information from your content.